AlexEMG/Docker4DeepLabCut/README.md

 # Docker Environment for DeepLabCut
+## VERSION 1 only --> see here for Docker-DeepLabCut2.0: https://github.com/MMathisLab/Docker4DeepLabCut2.0

 This package will allow you to run [DeepLabCut](https://github.com/AlexEMG/DeepLabCut) with everything pre-installed inside a Docker container.